yennanliu/CS_basics/doc/faq_dev_interview.md

 - What did you learn at [job x / project y]?
 - What would you have done better at [job x / project y]?

+## Questions to ask

+- What's the biggest mistake you made when joined in first 3 months
+- what do you see the company to go in 3 - 5 - 10 years?
+- Why did you join the company?
+- Do you see ur skills are growing in these years?
+- What's the 1st week at the company like?

 ## Ref
 - https://github.com/jwasham/coding-interview-university